 That distinction matters more in Las Vegas than almost anywhere else.
 In a desert climate where summer attic temperatures can exceed 150°F, the gap between code minimums and recommended insulation levels directly impacts home energy efficiency in Las Vegas and homeowners’ experience.
-ENERGY STAR recommends attic insulation of R-49 for Climate Zone 3 — more than 60% above the code minimum.
+ENERGY STAR recommends attic insulation of R-49 for Climate Zone 3 — approximately 30% above the code minimum.

-The U.S. Department of Energy notes that heating and cooling account for nearly half of a typical home’s energy costs, and under-insulated homes waste significantly more energy.
+The U.S. Department of Energy notes that heating and cooling account for about 43% of a typical home’s energy costs, and under-insulated homes waste significantly more energy.

-Las Vegas’s IECC Climate Zone 3B code requires R-30 in attics, R-13 in wood-frame walls, and R-0 (no requirement) for slab floors.
-ENERGY STAR recommends R-49 in attics, R-13 plus R-5 continuous insulation in walls, and R-19 in floors over unconditioned spaces.
-Upgrading to these levels can reduce heating and cooling costs by up to 15% and significantly improve home energy efficiency Las Vegas homeowners depend on during extreme temperatures.
+ENERGY STAR recommends R-49 for uninsulated attics, compared to Las Vegas’s IECC code requirement of R-38 (or as little as R-30 under special conditions).
+Upgrading to the recommended level can reduce heating and cooling costs by up to 15% and significantly improve home energy efficiency Las Vegas homeowners depend on during extreme temperatures.

 Not sure if your insulation meets Clark County insulation requirements — or exceeds them?
 A free insulation evaluation can reveal exactly where your home is losing energy.